davidfrantz/force/docs/source/howto/tsi.rst

 This helps you identify if your job is e.g. input-limited.
 You might want to adjust the settings accordingly (also note that you may have more or less CPUs than me).

-Please also note: fairly often, inexperienced users tend to overdo parallel reads/writes beyond a value that is reasonable - if reading/writing doesn’t accelerate when you add more CPUs, this is likely the case (you might even slow down your job by overdoing I/O).
+Please also note: fairly often, inexperienced users tend to overdo parallel reads/writes beyond a value that is reasonable - if reading/writing doesn't accelerate when you add more CPUs, this is likely the case (you might even slow down your job by overdoing I/O).

 .. code-block:: bash